zcourts/research/index.md

 # Amortization... you what now?

-[Robert Tarjan's, Amortized Computational Complexity]( /papers/Amortized%20Computational%20Complexity.pdf ) formally introduced the idea of amortized computational costs.
+[Robert Tarjan's, Amortized Computational Complexity]( /papers/Amortized%20Computational%20Complexity.pdf ) {% cite amortization %} formally introduced the idea of amortized computational costs.
 It's a simple but note worthy idea.
 My premise is in effect rested on this idea.
 That is, computational complexity isn't a simple matter of determining 'big O'.
 A system's purpose is to perform a given set of tasks, these tasks typically are broken down into smaller tasks.
 Each requiring a varying amount of computing resources/time.
 Amortization rests on the idea that some tasks are more "expensive" than others.
 If there are enough "cheap" tasks, each time they run the acrue "credit" that can eventually be spent performing the more expensive tasks.
 It follows that, if there are enough cheap tasks to consistently provide enough credit then the effects of performing more expensive tasks can effectively be thought of has being negligable...or there abouts.

 Naturally I paraphrased that.
 And that is, at least in my mind a decent interpretation of amortized costs/complexity.